 Wulverblade brings back the glory days of Golden Axe, Sengoku, and Knights of the Round with over 8 varied levels filled with sharp blades, enemy hordes, and blood-soaked arenas.
 Slice through the invading Roman Legions in graphic detail on your own – or enlist a friend for the slaughter in two-player co-op!

-I’ll be putting out a more in-depth review over on Girls Got Game this Friday.
-In the meantime, you can get Wulverblade for the Nintendo Switch here!
+I have a more in-depth review over on Girls Got Game.
+You can get Wulverblade for the Nintendo Switch here!

 - ‘ARMS’ Review: Punching its Way into the Spotlight

 - Review: “Axiom Verge” is a Creepy Ride Into Glitchy Terrain